ashishpowar02/URLPlayer-Beta/README.md

 URL Player Beta is an Android application that allows users to play online videos from various streaming sources.
 The app supports multiple video formats and streaming protocols.

-## Enjoying WhatsApp Cleaner?
+## Enjoying URLPlayer Beta?
 Consider Supporting!
 Consider donating to support the development!
 It requires a lot of time and effort to develop the copylefted libre software app, gratis